apimento/newLetsGo/README.md

 as well as details about each specific exercise within it, on their personal account.

 ## Technologies Used ##
-Node.js Express MongoDB Mongooese Javascript HTML CSS
+Node.js Express MongoDB Mongooese Javascript HTML CSS Heroku

 ## Getting Started ##
 ### Wireframes ###